divyanshimanral/Front_end_interview_prep/React/react_questions_asked_in_interviews.md

 There are two main types of React components:

 1. **Functional Components (also known as Stateless Components)**: These are JavaScript functions that accept props as input and return React elements to describe the UI.
 They are simpler and easier to read.
+- A stateless functional component, as the name suggests, doesn't manage any internal state.
+It relies solely on the props passed to it and returns JSX based on those props.
+These components are also known as "dumb" or "presentational" components because they are focused on rendering UI based on the data they receive.

 ```
 import React from 'react';